Would your child know what to do in certain situation to keep her safe? Learn the 5 important questions you need to ask to keep your child safe.

 And he said, “I would go.”

-Just like that, I knew I a conversation was needed.
+Just like that, I knew we had to talk.

 Because it’s easy to assume our kids would know what to do in certain situations.
 But asking outright is the only way to gauge how their minds are thinking and what they assume.
 The hypothetical delivery man luring him outside was an eye-opener for me.